Rectangular Matrix Additions in Low and High Temperatures: Introduction

-The rectangular addition $\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$ can also be naturally generalized to independent random M-tuples $\Vec{a},\Vec{b}$, by first taking the conditional event that $\Vec{a},\Vec{b}$ taking some fixed value, then applying Definition \ref{def:deterministicaddition}.
-Formally, for random M-tuples $\Vec{a}$ we replace the type BC Bessel function by
+The rectangular addition \smash{$\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$} can also be naturally generalized to independent random $N$-tuples $\Vec{a}$, $\Vec{b}$, by first conditioning on the value of $\vec{a}$ and $ \vec{b}$, then applying Definition~\ref{def:deterministicaddition}.
+Formally, for random $N$-tuple $\Vec{a}$ we replace the type BC Bessel function by

-the type BC Bessel generating function of $\Vec{a}$, and we assume the randomness of $\Vec{a}$ to be reasonable, in the sense that the right side of (\ref{eq_bgf0}) is finite and well-behaved as an analytic function of $(z_{1},...,z_{M})\in \R_{M}$.
-See Section \ref{sec:bgf} for more details.
+the type BC Bessel generating function of $\Vec{a}$, and we assume the randomness of $\Vec{a}$ to be reasonable, in the sense that the right side of~\eqref{eq_bgf0} is finite and well-behaved as an analytic function of~${(x_{1},\dots,x_{N})\in \R_{N}}$.
+See Section~\ref{sec:bgf} for more details.